About William E. Manning, Jr.

 William Ellis Manning, Jr. cared deeply about higher education.
 He devoted much of his professional life to helping students achieve their goals through continuing education at the University of Arkansas, and he tenaciously pursued his own educational goals.

-Today, Manning’s memory lives on in two tangible ways.
+His memory lives on in two ways.
 First, the W.E.
-Manning Memorial Scholarship fund, established by Manning’s colleagues, will provide scholarships to students for the first time in Fall 2018.
-Second, the U of A will award to Manning a posthumous doctoral degree in May 2018, recognizing his academic achievement and allowing his name to join the proud lineage of those inscribed on Senior Walk.
+Manning Memorial Scholarship fund, established by Manning’s colleagues, provides scholarships annually.
+The first scholarships were awarded in Fall 2018.
+Second, the U of A awarded to Manning a posthumous doctoral degree in May 2018, recognizing his academic achievement and allowing his name to join the proud lineage of those inscribed on Senior Walk.

-“He had a passion for serving students, and a passion for continuing his own education,” Donald Judges, vice provost for distance education and head of the Global Campus said at a staff meeting.
+“He had a passion for serving students, and a passion for continuing his own education,” said Donald Judges, vice provost for distance education and head of the Global Campus when the scholarship launched in 2018.
 “For him, it wasn’t about the degree, it was about the learning.”

 Manning “served the University of Arkansas 19 years, providing leadership in the areas of independent study, national and international credit studies, and off-campus studies,” according to a resolution adopted by the University of Arkansas System Board of Trustees in his memory.